Fire Danger on Badger Mt.

 Benton County hosted meetings with user groups and the public over the fall, winter and spring of 2007-2008 to get input for a master long range plan for the Badger Mountain Centennial Preserve, as well as parks and open space in the County in general.
 The plan is expected to be completed in the fall of 2008.

 Hikers on Badger Mountain rarely find themselves alone, and they might wonder just how many people take to the trails each year.
 Now we know.
 The electronic counters at the base of both the Canyon Trail and the Skyline Trail showed that over 227,000 hikers passed by from Apil 2008 through the end of 2010, and 170,000 were counted in 2012 alone.
+In the first four months of 2013, over 50,000 visitors were counted.
 You can see the specifics here.
 These do seem like astronomical numbers, and that's surely one measure of success for the Badger Mountain Preserve.

 Flowers of Badger Mt Brochure (new version as of Oct.
 2012)